-Your career in radio broadcasting begins at your favorite nearby radio station in Texas
+Your career in radio broadcasting begins by training at your favorite nearby radio station in Texas

 Here’s a quick summary of what’s on this page:

-- How, under BMG’s unique mentor-apprentice program, you are trained by a working broadcaster in an actual radio station in your local area.
+- How, under BMG’s unique mentor-apprentice program, you are trained by a working broadcaster in an actual radio station near you in Texas.

-- Why BMG’s program is superior to brick and mortar broadcasting schools in Texas.
+- Why BMG’s program is superior to brick and mortar broadcasting schools in Texas for hands-on learners.

 - Why BMG costs so much less than traditional broadcasting schools.

 - How to get a free radio career consultation, with no obligation.

 Since you’re interested in researching radio broadcasting schools in Texas, there’s a few things you must know first.
 Whether you want to be a working DJ, sportscaster, newscaster or on-air talk show host in the Lone Star State, it’s important for you to first identify what type of learner you are.

 If you learn best in a lecture, notetaking, small group classroom environment, it’s best for you to locate one of the few traditional brick-and-mortar radio broadcasting schools in Texas.